Are the Houthi Red Sea interceptions going to bring about a regional war?

 Currently, a split among Yemen analysts exists over whether the Houthis would like all hostilities to cease and if they would stop their Red Sea interceptions if a ceasefire is declared in Gaza.

-Many believe the Houthis would continue their operations while a few have pointed out that the Houthis abided by the last ceasefire in late November.
+Many believe the Houthis would continue their operations while a few have pointed out that the Houthis abided by the last ceasefire in late November between Israel and Hamas.

 “The Houthis want this kind of military engagement because they are a group that functions well in wartime and they actually haven’t been tested during peacetime,” Porter said.